EURO CRIME

 • Cutler, Judith Birmingham author of two Brum set series, two Kent based series and some standalones.

-• Dahl, K O his English language debut is 'The Fourth Man' in 2007.
+• Dahl, K O/Kjell Ola his English language debut is 'The Fourth Man' in 2007.
 (NB. website is in Norwegian)

 • Danks, Denise author of the Georgina Powers novels.